The Craft Of Community - Part Two

 In our second look at The Craft of Community, we explore how worker-owned co-ops can combat income inequality.
 We also bring back a story from our Archives about an initiative to rebuild trust between today’s hyper-polarized political camps.
 Then we end with three delightful tales about remarkable artisans, and why craftsmanship matters.

 While COVID restrictions shutter businesses right and left, a more positive picture is emerging from worker-owned companies like Mondragon, the Spanish enterprise that’s become the world’s largest co-op, and Evergreen Cooperatives in Cleveland, Ohio.
 Both operations keep proving that, during economic crises, co-ops adapt better than traditional companies, and they continue paying their workers more equitably as well.
 Why don’t more businesses follow “the Mondragon model”?

-With only a quick glance at today’s political climate—the strident social media landscape, the balkanized geography between red and blue states, the bombastic president—you get an unmistakable message: We don’t know how to talk with each other anymore, let alone build common ground.
+With only a quick glance at today’s overheated political climate—the balkanized geography between red and blue states, the bombastic outgoing president, the strident social media culture, all culminating in the recent attack on the U.S. Capitol—you get an unmistakable message: We don’t know how to talk with each other anymore, let alone build common ground.
 An expert in linguistics explores our new argumentative culture to find ways that Americans of different beliefs can start believing in each other again.

-Other Topics in This Issue:
+Other Topics In This Issue